cuihujun/docs/murano/get-started/solutions/exampleapp/README.md

 6. Log in with your Exosite credentials, and enter your product and solution IDs (hint: try the typeahead).
   ![image alt text](exampleapp_8.png)

-7. Make a change to home-automation-example > app > components > Login.js.
+7. Make a change to *home-automation-example > app > components > Login.js*.
 Change the text from “Login” to “Login HERE” to make sure changes are deployed.
   ![image alt text](exampleapp_9.png)

-8. Then compile your code:
+8. Compile your code:
   ```
   npm run compile
   ```

-9. And deploy your solution from the top-level directory (you may need to CD back up to home-automation-example directory):
+9. Deploy your solution from the top-level directory (you may need to CD back up to *home-automation-example* directory):
   ```
   exosite --deploy
   ```